 The key thing to remember is quality over quantity.
-A quality formative assessment will always yield more helpful student data.
+Quality formative assessment practices will always yield more helpful student data.
 The amount really is up to you.
-If you feel like it has been awhile since you last checked up on your students’ understanding, maybe a formative assessment could help.
+If you feel like it has been awhile since you last checked up on your students’ understanding, maybe an assessment could help.
 There is no magic number.

 Why does it matter, anyway?

 Formative assessments are instrumental in maximizing student achievement.
-By consistently monitoring and checking up on students’ academic progress using formative assessments, you’re able to correct and minimize the obstacles in students’ paths.
+By consistently monitoring and checking up on students’ academic progress and using a formative assessment process, you’re able to correct and minimize the obstacles in students’ paths.
 This gives students the best possible chance at mastering content and growing as learners for years to come.

 Resources and further reading